n1ghtx0w1/portfolio-os25/README.md

 - ✅ Start menu with external links and file explorer
 - ✅ File Explorer with full Linux-style virtual file system
 - ✅ Markdown support: `.md` files render inside a styled reader
-- ✅ Blog system: folder loads markdown posts from `/src/content/blog`
+- ✅ Blog system: auto-loads `.md` posts from `/src/blog`, sorted by date with title and preview image support
 - ✅ Desktop folder shortcut to open blog directly
 - ✅ Folder and file icons for consistent UI across terminal and desktop
 - ✅ Clock and volume slider in the taskbar